 Schedule regular cleanings Cleanings from a dental hygienist are a great idea while you’ve braces.
 Hygienists normally perfom deep clean sessions all over the brackets and hardware.
 This can help prevent staining.
 Think about scheduling a cleaning every 3 months.

-Do not make use of whitening toothpastes While you may well believe keeping your teeth bright white color is a great idea, but whitening products cannot get under the brackets, therefore non exposed areas of the teeth can start discolouring.
+Do not make use of whitening toothpaste While you may well believe keeping your teeth bright white color is a great idea, but whitening products cannot get under the brackets, therefore non-exposed areas of the teeth can start discoloring.

-Looking after the teeth of yours while you’ve braces may be time consuming, but you will be thankful for the energy when the brackets come off .
-Your teeth will be in great shape as well as having a healthy and beautiful smile.
+Looking after the teeth yours while you’ve braces may be time-consuming, but you will be thankful for the energy when the brackets come off .
+Your teeth will be in great shape as will have a healthy and beautiful smile.